Changtai Yangtze River Bridge

-The Changtai Yangtze River Bridge (常泰长江大桥 is a cable-stayed bridge that connects the cities of Changzhou and Taizhou, in Jiangsu province, China, it crosses the Yangtze river between the Taizhou Yangtze River Bridge upstream and the Jiangyin Yangtze River Bridge downstream.
+The Changtai Yangtze River Bridge (常泰长江大桥 is a through-arch, cable-stayed bridge that connects the cities of Changzhou and Taizhou, in Jiangsu province, China, it crosses the Yangtze river between the Taizhou Yangtze River Bridge upstream and the Jiangyin Yangtze River Bridge downstream.

-When it opened, it is the longest cable-stayed bridge with a 1176 m main span and the tallest bridge structure in the world with a height of 352 m.
+When it opened in 2025, it surpassed the Russky Bridge to become the longest cable-stayed bridge with a 1176 m main span and the Millau Viaduct as the tallest bridge structure in the world with a height of 352 m.

 Design

-The Changtai Yangtze River Bridge is a bridge complex with a two level deck that include a main cable-stayed bridge and two secondary arch bridges with a 388 m span each.
+The Changtai Yangtze River Bridge is a bridge complex with a two-level deck that include a main cable-stayed bridge and two secondary arch bridges with a 388 m span each.